 Today, we will explore how to Dockerize a NestJs application for easy deployment.
 Docker simplifies server deployment.

-.
+At first, you have to create file named Dockerfile.
 This file is where the magic happens.
 Below is the code from the file:

 FROM node:20 # Create app directory WORKDIR /app # A wildcard is used to ensure both package.json AND package-lock.json are copied COPY package*.json /app/ # Install app dependencies RUN npm install # Bundle app source COPY . /app/ # Creates a "dist" folder with the production build RUN npm run build # Expose the port on which the app will run EXPOSE 3000 # Start the server using the production build CMD ["npm", "run", "start"]